adekoder/flask-validator/README.md

     'choice': ['list']
 })
 ```
-you can also set your validation to make sure the list is of a specific length
+You can also set your validation to make sure the list is of a specific length
 ```
 @validator('json', {
     'choice': ['list:3']